 There’s no single standard for a writing outline, however, they’re usually divided into the different areas that a work will cover.
 Authors usually complete writing outlines for their own benefit.

 The Pros of Outlining

-Whether you’re writing a short or long piece, here’s some benefits of having a writing outline.
+Whether you’re writing a short or long piece, here are some benefits of having a writing outline.

 You have a direction

-You might know that you want to write about a man who loves to talk with the plants in his house.
-Outlining different questions about your character gives you the opportunity to ask questions beforehand.
-For example, you might ask yourself why the man does this.
+For example, you might know that you want to write about a man who loves to talk with the plants in his house.
+You might ask yourself why the man does this.
 Is it because he misses his dead lover?
-Or, maybe the plants remind him of his youth as a gardener.
+Or maybe the plants remind him of his youth as a gardener.

 Asking yourself questions will give you a clear picture of the characters or stance you want to take throughout your writing.

 Raise your hand if you’ve even gotten stuck when writing a research paper for school.

 Yeah, thought so.
 And this problem can still manifest itself even if you’re writing for fun!